0x0369/translations/README.md

 ## How to submit your contributions.

-Please ensure you contact one of the administrators in our current [Discord](https://sensory.gg/discord) with your work and ensure it is uploaded using a drive of your choice.
-[Google Drive](https://drive.google.com), [Proton Drive](https://drive.protonmail.com), [DropBox](https://www.dropbox.com), etc..
+Please ensure you contact one of the administrators in our current [Discord](https://sensory.gg/discord) poomers#5233, Chairman#9244, Dummy#0885